 Registration for PSD 2017 will be held online.
 It will open at 8:00 am on September 1, 2017.
 Registration will remain open until all spots have been filled.
-All spots were filled within the first few hours last year, so set a reminder to log on and register ASAP.
+All spots were filled within the first few hours last year, so set a reminder and register early.

 How much does PSD cost?

 Purdue Space Day is FREE.
 This is made possible through donation and grants.
 If you’d like to know how you can help support Purdue Space Day, please email email@example.com

 Can I just show up on the event day and register on site?

 No. You have to register AND receive confirmation before the event day that you have a valid registration for Purdue Space Day.

 How do I know that my child has a place at Purdue Space Day?

 You will receive an email with confirmation within 24 hours of registering for Purdue Space Day.
 A second email will be sent out in October with more detailed information.
 If you have any questions, please email firstname.lastname@example.org